What Is Peyronie’s Disease

 NOVOWave™ is used to treat the source of problems related to male erections.
 By performing procedures on the blood vessels, the results are stronger, longer-lasting erections with a decreased refractory time between orgasms.

 - Are just looking to improve their sex lives

 NOVOWave™ is suitable for those over the age of 30 with or without a medical condition.

 If you have noticed any changes to your penis, particularly after sustaining any kind of injury, you should see a doctor.
 After getting diagnosed with Peyronie’s disease, you can make an appointment with us and our expert team will walk you through all of your options.

-If you are ready to see if the NOVOWave™ is right for you, contact The Novus Center today and request a callback to book an appointment at our Studio City location.
+If you are ready to see if the NOVOWave™ is right for you, contact Novus Anti-Aging Center today and request a callback to book an appointment at our Studio City location.
 Don’t let embarrassment or depression stop you from getting the life-changing treatment we have to offer.